kushaldas/lym/docs/users.rst

     $ su -

-.. important:: To be able to use *sudo* command, you mush have your user mentioned
+.. important:: To be able to use **sudo** command, you must have your user mentioned
                in the `/etc/sudoers` file.
-The best way to edit the file is to use *visudo* command as root user.
+The best way to edit the file is to use **visudo** command as root user.